WE’RE A PROUD PARTNER OF VISION 2020

 The Cradle web site was started in 2013 when Marguerite Kearns and Olivia Twine took a blogging tour of the “Cradle” of the women’s rights movement in the United States.
 The “Cradle” of this first wave of women’s activism is located in the Finger Lakes region of New York State.
 The LetsRockTheCradle.com online platform now functions as a public service for communicators spreading the word about this first wave of women’s activism.

 By starting early, we have been reaching out to the news media, organizational blogs and newsletters, educational platforms.
-We respond to queries with by email and phone, in addition to updating the LetsRockTheCradle.com site weekly.
+We respond to queries with by email, in addition to updating the LetsRockTheCradle.com site.

 WHO IS MARGUERITE KEARNS?